S42yt/easyBot/README.md

 npm run build
 ```

-## Usage

-Once the bot is running, you can use the following commands in your server:

-- **User Commands**
-  - `!help`: Displays a list of available commands.
-  - `!hallo`: Sends a welcome message.

-- **Admin Commands**
-  - `!eventStart <event>`: Starts a specified event.
-  - `!standartRole`: Assigns a standard role to all online members.
-  - `!ping`: Checks the bot's latency.
-  - `!teamHelp`: Displays a list of team commands.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request with your changes.